BeanTosser/donate-crypto-widget-builder/README.md

 ##Overview

+Various tools for incorporating cryptocurrency donation widgets into existing websites can be found scattered across github and the internet at large, but each of these solutions applies to only a single token.
+In order to accept donations in more than one currency, a web developer needs to either resort to either creating their own widget from scratch or adding individual, mismatching widgets for each currency they want to accept.

+This tool provides an all-in-one solution, allowing potential donors to choose a donation currency from a list of multiple currencies, all contained within a single widget.

 This is a browser-based tool for building a multi-currency donation widget for web pages.
 It supports a handful of tokens out-of-the-box, and it also allows manually adding unsupported tokens.

 ##Supported currencies